splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-logs.rst

   * ``watch`` mode sets up a long connection using the watch API to get updates only.

-* ``namespace``.
-By default, it includes all namespaces.
-If specified, the Collector only collects objects from the specified namespace.
+* ``namespaces``.
+If specified, the Collector only collects objects from the specified namespaces.
+By default, the matching objects from all namespaces are included.

 * ``labelSelector``.
 Selects objects by label(s).